ansible-collections/ibm_zos_core/docs/source/modules/zos_archive.rst

 exclude
-  Remote absolute path, glob, or list of paths, globs or data set name patterns for the file, files or data sets to exclude from src list and glob expansion.
+  Remote absolute path, glob, or list of paths, globs, data set name patterns or generation data sets (GDSs) in relative notation for the file, files or data sets to exclude from src list and glob expansion.

   Patterns (wildcards) can contain one of the following, \`?\`, \`\*\`.